Visits to museums, exhibitions, lectures, etc.

 Friday, August 26

-The purpose of the event is to invite residents to “return in large numbers along the Grand Canal to watch the Historical Regatta from the boats.”
+The purpose of the event is to invite residents to “return in large numbers along the Grand Canal to watch the Historic Regatta from the boats.”
 For the purpose, free and free tables are organized at various places in the lagoon city.

 This year, we shared our food and wine with our friends from the “Sette mari” rowing club at their headquarters in Rio Terà Barba frutariol (Cannaregio).